This post contains affiliate links. As an Amazon Affiliate if you purchase through those links I earn a small commission. Thank you!

-I have a couple reasons for making ground beef jerky:
+I have a couple of reasons for making ground beef jerky:

-- I happen to have a lot of ground beef because our beef order came last month, it always feels like so much beef but somehow we ration it out to the end of the year.
+- I happen to have a lot of ground beef because our beef order came last month.
+It always feels like so much beef now but we have an entire year to use it up.

 - And I bought a dehydrator last fall too, with it came 2 jerky guns.
 I was like what are these for??
 Did some research and never looked back.